-The Partnership has outstanding Class A GP Units, all of which are held by the REIT GP, Class B GP Units, all of which are held by Morguard GP, Class A LP Units, all of which are held by the REIT, Class B LP Units, all of which are held by Morguard and Class C LP Units, all of which are held by Morguard.
+The Partnership has outstanding Class A GP Units, all of which are held by the REIT GP, Class B GP Units, all of which are held by Morguard GP, Class A LP Units, all of which are held by the REIT, Class B LP Units, all of which are held by Morguard.
 The Class A LP Units represent approximately 69% of the limited partnership interests in the Partnership and the Class B LP Units represented approximately 31% of the limited partnership interests in the Partnership.

 The Class B LP Units are, in all material respects, economically equivalent to the Units on a per unit basis.
-Under the Exchange Agreement, the Class B LP Units are exchangeable on a one-for-one basis for Units (subject to customary anti-dilution adjustments) at any time at the option of their holder, unless the exchange would jeopardize the REIT's status as a "mutual fund trust" or a "unit trust" under the Tax Act and subject to satisfaction of conditions set out therein.
+Under the Exchange Agreement, the Class B LP Units are exchangeable on a one-for-one basis for Units

+(subject to customary anti-dilution adjustments) at any time at the option of their holder, unless the exchange would jeopardize the REIT's status as a "mutual fund trust" or a "unit trust" under the Tax Act and subject to satisfaction of conditions set out therein.